Scenes from a

 I’m sorry, it sounded like you said yes, but I couldn’t hear clearly due to the indignity in your voice.

-Just to be clear, you would get Elon’s chip implanted into my brain if it meant you freely and fluidly interface with computers again??
+Just to be clear, you would get Elon’s chip implanted into your brain if it meant you freely and fluidly interface with computers again??

 Alright, so context matters.